entropia/tip-toi-reveng/README.md

 	    assemble <infile.yaml> <outfile.gme>
 	       creates a gme file from the given source

-A transscrpit is simply a `;`-separated table of OIDs and some text, see for example [`transcript/WWW_Bauernhof.csv`](transcript/WWW_Bauernhof.csv).
+A transscript is simply a `;`-separated table of OIDs and some text, see for example [`transcript/WWW_Bauernhof.csv`](transcript/WWW_Bauernhof.csv).

 Installation
 ------------

-This program is written in Haskell an can be installed on Windows, MacOS or Linux.
+This program is written in Haskell and can be installed on Windows, MacOS or Linux.

  1. First install the *Haskell platform*, see http://www.haskell.org/platform/ for details for your system.
 Users of Debian or Ubuntu simply run `apt-get